mvolkmann/blog/src/web-dev-tips.md

 The blur-radius value specifies the width over which the shadow changes from 100% opacity to zero opacity.
 The default value is `0`, which results in a solid colored shadow.
+This is useful to render a "border" that does not affect the size of the element as a real border does.

 Setting a positive spread-radius value increases the shadow width on all four sides.